18F/content-guide/_pages/our-approach/be-concise.md

 ---

-_Thanks to [GDS](https://www.gov.uk/guidance/content-design/writing-for-gov-uk), who we looked to for inspiration when writing this page._
+_Thanks to [GDS](https://www.gov.uk/guidance/content-design/writing-for-gov-uk), whom we looked to for inspiration when writing this page._